All Episodes Plain Text

 Obama had two terms, but yet we're worried about Chinese drones that are, I'm sure, have a logical explanation.

-I just, so many people that are so upset about the media maybe should take a second to look around and get your facts somewhere else other than Fox News.
+I just, some of you people that are so upset about the media maybe should take a second to look around and get your facts somewhere else other than Fox News.

 That's all I have to say.